FAQs (Frequently Asked Questions)

 Key Concepts of My Art Practice:

-• Community interaction through message boards, live chat, private messaging, and Zoom workshops.
+• Copious opportunities for personal interactions through message boards, live chat, private messaging, and frequent Zooms.

-• Emphasis on connection for learning, enjoyment, and lifestyle support.
+• Emphasis on connection to each other for learning, enjoyment, and support.

 • An expansive Core Curriculum focusing on building a thriving art practice, continuously updated.